MattKuebrich/teensy-audio-objects/gatetotrigger/README.md

 Sets the duration of the trigger output.
 The default time is 1ms, which is a pretty standard trigger length.

 ### **edge**(mode);
 Sets which edge of the incoming gate will generate a trigger.
-The default is START.
+The default is AudioEffectGateToTrigger::START.

 Supported edge modes:
-* START
+* AudioEffectGateToTrigger::START
-* END
+* AudioEffectGateToTrigger::END
-* BOTH
+* AudioEffectGateToTrigger::BOTH